 Address emails to Sandra Ruttan or Dear Editor.
 See pro tip above in the fiction section.

 Diverse groups could refer to race (Black, Asian, Hispanic, Indigenous), to sexual orientation, or to regional culture.
 For example, an Appalachian writer who proposes an article featuring Appalachian authors or music would be given as much consideration as any other pitch.
 While we prefer to have an #OwnVoices approach to non-fiction, we will consider articles by experienced writers of all ethnicities on a case by case basis.
-Please allow for up to two weeks to get a response to your pitch.

 Pay for Non-Fiction